Teaching Space Information

 - Erase all boards;

-- Reset furniture to a standard lecture classroom setup;
+- Organize furniture to a standard lecture classroom setup (for smaller spaces);

 - Dispose of garbage properly (located in the hallway, outside the intersection of traffic).